W0lfEagle/ff-blog/src/pages/index.md

       went by so quickly!
 quote2:
   by: Rumi
-  quote: 'And you, when will you begin that long journey into yourself?'
+  quote: "And you, when will you begin that long journey into yourself?"
 ---